christophervigliotti/angular-complete-guide-routing/README.md

     );
 }

-🔜 138.
+✅ 138.
 Retrieving Query Parameters and Fragments

+// edit-server.component.ts...
+    constructor(
+        private serversService: ServersService,
+        // 138 injecting the ActivatedRoute (for use in ngOnInit) private route: ActivatedRoute
+    ) { }

+  ngOnInit() {
+    this.route.queryParams.subscribe();
+    this.route.fragment.subscribe();
+    ...

 🔜 139.
 Practicing and some Common Gotchas